 Events.
-Published at Monday, September 28th 2015, 14:53:27 PM by Shelby G. TEDxBrixton TEAMS: A roundtable with the talented operations team!
+Published at Monday, September 28th 2015, 14:53:27 PM by Shelby G.

 1. Tell us a bit about your background?
 I’ve been working on the mobile app for TEDxBrixton ensuring that it’s launched ahead of the event.
 I’m also the Ticket Coordinator ensuring that tickets are distributed and allocated.
 The main part of my job will be at the actual event.2.
 What’s your favourite thing to do in Brixton?
 Eating!
 I love the Brixton Market and the wide range of food you can choose.3.
 What’s your interpretation of this years’ theme ‘Kaleidoscopes’?
 Something that is constantly changing but is still so colorful and amazing to look at.
 This is how I feel about Brixton and the people living in it.4.
 What book(s) are you currently reading?
 What’s it about?
 On Intelligence by Jeff Hawkins – a book about how our brain works and if it’s possible to build a machine with artificial intelligence.
 Very interesting!5.
 What’s your favourite TED talk?
 How great leaders inspire action –it’s about why we do things and allows us to better understand our decisions.
 I absolutely love it.

 All graphics and other visual elements as well as any sign reproduced on the display products reproduced on the Website belong to their respective owners and users and is provided AS IS for your personal information only.
-Copyright © 2004–2018 tedxbrixton.
+Copyright © 2004–2019 tedxbrixton.